 The Kentucky NYA Office was located in Louisville, KY at 9th and Broadway, with Robert K. Salyers as director with district offices in Madisonville, Louisville, Lexington, and Paintsville.
 Theodore E. Brown was State Supervisor of Negro Activities.

-For the program year 1936-37, there were 415 Negro college students who received NYA aid at Kentucky State Industrial College for Colored Persons [now Kentucky State University], West Kentucky Industrial College [now West Kentucky Community and Technical College], and Louisville Municipal College for Negroes [was folded into University of Louisville].
-Funding for graduate students was administered by the Washington Office, and Negroes from Kentucky could apply for out-of-state assistance.
-Though, there were no in-state graduate programs in Kentucky for African Americans.
+For the program year 1936-37, there were 415 Negro college students who received NYA aid at Kentucky State Industrial College for Colored Persons [now Kentucky State University], West Kentucky Industrial College [now West Kentucky Community and Technical College], and Louisville Municipal College for Negroes [which was folded into the University of Louisville].
+Funding for graduate students was administered by the Washington Office, and Negroes from Kentucky could apply for out-of-state assistance (There were no in-state graduate programs in Kentucky for African Americans.)

 In 1938, Harvey C. Russell, Sr. was the state NYA Supervisor of Negro Activities in Kentucky [source: Kentucky Negro Educational Association Journal, vol. 9, issues 1-3 (January-February 1938), pp. 47-50; see also "N. Y. A. offers employment opportunities for state youth," Kentucky Negro Educational Association Journal, vol. 13, issue 2, pp. 29-31.